-In fact, over 90% of renters pay extra for one or more utilities, according to the U.S. Census Bureau’s 2021 American Community Survey.[1]
 Depending on your rental agreement, you may pay the utility companies directly or the property owner may factor these costs into your rent payments.

 Your average utility bills may vary based on circumstances as well.
-Not only can rates differ by location and time of year, but also you may not have a separate gas bill if your apartment complex uses electricity only or if your landlord includes all utilities in the rental cost.
+Not only can rates differ by location and time of year, but you may also not have a separate gas bill if your apartment complex uses electricity only or if your landlord includes all utilities in the rental cost.

 Size and energy efficiency matters as well.
 When you rent a house — especially a larger one — you may have to pay more in utility costs than you would for an apartment, and the ability of your rental to maintain its temperature and whether you have energy-efficient appliances can impact your bills.